-Things to Do in King
+Things to do in King City

 King is mostly rural, but there are still plenty of activities worth partaking in.
 King Forest is a large, 60 hectare deciduous forest and marshland crisscrossed with trails.
 King intends to add to this system with a more recreational-based trail system that will meet up with the extensive Oak Ridges Trail.